Jubayer-Ahmed-Sajid/Jubayer-Ahmed-Sajid/README.md

 Junior Mern Stack Web Developer
 -------------------------------

-I am a junior Mern Stack developer ,who is passionate about web development and looking for the chance to work with a company and to take the development career in the next levelwith the company.
+I am a junior Mern Stack developer ,who is passionate about web development and looking for the chance to work with a company and to take the development career in the next level with the company.

 * 🌍  I'm based in Dhaka,Bangladesh
 * ✉️  You can contact me at [sajid661aca@gmail.com](mailto:sajid661aca@gmail.com)